ruby-hyperloop/hyper-trace/README.md

 ## Contributing

+This is a very simple work in progress.
+Any and all help is requested.
+Things to do:

+1. Add special handling for react components
+2. Conditional tracing
+2. Add ability to specify `to_s` and `inspect` methods for use during tracing
+3. Add ability to specify `HyperTrace` delegator classes
+4. Add ability to specify additional methods to be called when putting together an instance's data
+5. Add some tests

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hyper-trace.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).